Trump moved to military hospital after COVID-19 diagnosis

 The virus could also complicate Trump’s push to install conservative judge Amy Coney Barrett on the Supreme Court.

-At least two people who were at a White House event to announce her nomination, University of Notre Dame President John Jenkins and Republican Senator Mike Lee, said Friday they have tested positive.
+At least three people who were at a White House event to announce her nomination, University of Notre Dame President John Jenkins and Republican senators Mike Lee and Thom Tillis, said Friday they have tested positive.

+Lee and Tillis are both members of the Republican-controlled Senate Judiciary Committee, which is scheduled to begin hearings on Barrett’s nomination on Oct.
+12.

-Barrett herself tested positive for the virus earlier this year and has since recovered, according to a person familiar with the matter.
+Barrett herself tested positive for the virus earlier this year and recovered, according to a person familiar with the matter.

+Tillis, who said in a statement that he has no symptoms, will isolate at home for 10 days.
+Polls show a close race between him and Democratic challenger Cal Cunningham for his North Carolina seat, one of several Democrats hope to flip in their quest to win a Senate majority in November.

-Trump is the latest world leader to be tested positive for the virus, which can cause a severe respiratory infection.
+Trump is the latest world leader to contract the virus, which can cause a severe respiratory infection.

 British Prime Minister Boris Johnson was rushed into intensive care after falling gravely ill in March.
 Brazilian President Jair Bolsonaro called the virus a “little flu” after being infected in July.
 Both men recovered.

-Reporting by Steve Holland and Andy Sullivan; additional reporting by Diane Bartz, Jeff Mason and Trevor Hunicutt; Writing by Andy Sullivan; Editing by Alistair Bell and Cynthia Osterman
+Reporting by Steve Holland and Andy Sullivan; additional reporting by Diane Bartz, Jeff Mason, Trevor Hunicutt and Joseph Ax; Writing by Andy Sullivan; Editing by Alistair Bell and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.